openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 NPM and package.json allow operators to override dependency resolution by installing an alternate version of a dependency prior to build time.
 This has historically been how we've allowed operators to override the header, footer, and brand.

-The system is confusing and somewhat brittle and only works at build time.
+The system is confusing, somewhat brittle, and only works at build time.
 If an operator needs different headers/footers/brands for different clients, we've just multiplied the number of builds they need to do (already a problem even without this - see the "Build time" issue above!)

 Frontend Plugins (Current Option #3)
 ------------------------------------